|SCIENTIFIC DISCIPLINARY SECTOR||IUS/10|

 GIOVANNI BATTISTA PITTALUGA (Substitute)

-Classes will start on Friday 24 September 2021 at 4.00 pm in the classrooms of the Albergo dei Poveri.
-In remote teaching mode, the lessons will always start on September 24, 2021 at 4.00 pm on the Microsoft TEAMS platform number code jgsh83v
+Classes will start on Friday 24 September 2022 at 4.00 pm in the classrooms of the Albergo dei Poveri.

 All class schedules are posted on the EasyAcademy portal.